SangerCytometry/PPMSemail/README.md

 # PPMSemail
-Python script to email the lasy user of the day if they are operating outside office hours
+Python script to email the last user of the day if they are operating outside office hours